-The Company sent to the CNMV three updates to its treasury share position in 2018 as a result of a change in the number of voting rights arising from corporate transactions:
+The Company sent to the CNMV three updates to its treasury share position in 2019 as a result of a change in the number of voting rights arising from corporate transactions:

-- Notices of direct acquisitions of a total of 3,391,573 shares (0.053%) were provided on 2 February, coinciding with the increase in capital resulting from the "Iberdrola Flexible Dividend" programme. - Notices of direct acquisitions of a total of 61,453,601 shares (0.985%) were provided on 3 July, coinciding with the reduction in capital; and - Notices of direct acquisitions of a total of 4,322,023 shares (0.068%) were provided on 1 August, coinciding with the increase in capital resulting from the "Iberdrola Flexible Remuneration" programme.
+- On 5 February 2019 notices were provided of direct acquisitions of a total of 3,617,643 shares (representing 0.055% of voting rights on that date), coinciding with the increase in capital resulting from the "Iberdrola Flexible Remuneration" programme. - On 26 June 2019 notices were provided of direct acquisitions of a total of 235,024 shares (representing 0.004% of voting rights on that date), coinciding with the reduction in capital; and - On 2 August 2019 notices were provided of direct acquisitions of a total of 379,515 shares (representing 0.006% of voting rights on that date), coinciding with the increase in capital resulting from the "Iberdrola Flexible Remuneration" programme.

-During financial year 2018 the Company also provided three more notices arising from consecutive direct acquisitions of own shares due to said acquisitions exceeding 1% of voting rights since the preceding notice:
+During financial year 2019 the Company also provided two more notices arising from consecutive direct acquisitions of own shares due to said acquisitions exceeding 1% of voting rights since the preceding notice:

-- Notices of direct acquisitions of a total of 63,704,610 shares (1.008%) were provided on 12 January. - Notices of direct acquisitions of a total of 64,747,653 shares (1.006%) were provided on 26 March; and - Notices of direct acquisitions of a total of 132,533,252 shares (2.072%) were provided on 28 December.
+- On 22 June 2019 notices were provided of direct acquisitions of a total of 66,286,268 shares (representing 1.017% of voting rights on that date). - On 17 June 2019 notices were provided of direct acquisitions of a total of 81,529,569 shares (representing 1.250% of voting rights on that date). - In addition, on 18 February 2020 the Company notified the CNMV of direct acquisitions of own shares in the total amount of 75,462,635 shares (1.169%).